Calculate Company Value Using Common Rules of Thumb (with Examples)

 Use the value achieved in the last investment round as a reference point for the valuation and adjust the valuation according to the progress made since then and the milestones achieved.

-Who is this method suitable for?
+Who is this Method Suitable for?

 • Suitable for startups that are in a growth phase and have already had a financing round